Category:

 Source: G2

-Adding it to the workflow means you can create, send, and sign agreements without needing extra tools.
-Essentially, it’s designed for companies that want e-signatures to work hand in hand with broader contract processes.
+Adding it to the legal workflow means you can create, send, and sign agreements without needing extra tools.
+Essentially, it’s designed for companies that want e-signatures to work hand in hand with broader business processes.

 Best Features